Professor Jo Setchell

 - Setchell, J.M., Fairet, E., Shutt, K., Waters, S. & Bell, S. (2017).
 Biosocial conservation: integrating biological and ethnographic methods to study human-primate interactions.
 International Journal of Primatology 38(2): 401-426.

 - Waters, Siân, El Harrad, Ahmed, Chetuan, Mohamed, Bell, Sandra & Setchell, Joanna M. (2017).
-Domestic dogs disturb and kill Barbary macaques in Bouhachem forest, North Morocco.
-African Primates in press.
+Dogs disrupting wildlife: Domestic dogs harass and kill Barbary macaques in Bouhachem forest, North Morocco.
+African Primates 12: 55-58.